epccs/RPUadpt/Hardware/Evaluation/readme.md

 ## ^6 SPI Checked With Raspberry Pi

 The unit under test is at address '1'.
-So first I need to bootload its local RPU (a junk RPUno^8) with [SpiSlv].
+So first I need to bootload its RPU controller (an RPUno^8) with [SpiSlv].

 [SpiSlv]:https://github.com/epccs/RPUno/tree/master/SpiSlv

-Set the booload address on what ever shield is connected to the host that will build [SpiSlv] and upload it.
+To do that I set the booload address on the shield that is connected to the host which will build [SpiSlv] and upload the firmware.
 Guess I will just use the new I2C1 interface to do this.

 ```
 # first set user premision to use the SPI port